Server data from the Official MCP Registry

 An MCP server that drives the full App Store release cycle for iOS and macOS apps: version bump → archive + TestFlight upload → metadata → review submission → status.

 What makes it different: existing App Store Connect MCP servers wrap the REST API — metadata, TestFlight management, analytics.
-None of them can do the one step the REST API doesn't support: archiving, signing, and uploading your binary.
-This server is a release pilot, not an API browser:
+None of them can do the one step the REST API doesn't support: getting a binary onto Apple's servers.
+This server is a release pilot, not an API browser, and gives you two ways to do that:

 Register with Claude Code: